 Massachusetts

-Because we live in Massachusetts, I visit the quaint New England small towns and cities in the area frequently.
-There’s so much to see, and the added color of the fall leaves adds to the coziness of the area.
+Since we live in Massachusetts, I frequently visit the quaint New England small towns and cities in the area.
+There's so much to see, and the added color of the fall leaves enhances the area's coziness.

 Salem

-While there are many fun activities throughout the month, it does get very busy.
+While there are many fun activities throughout October, it does get extremely busy.
 So, expect to deal with traffic and parking hassles during your trip.
-It’s worth it though because there’s no experience like it.
+It's worth it though because there's no experience like it.

 While Salem is fun year-round, it truly comes alive in October.
 This fun city is filled with spooky attractions to celebrate Halloween.